 Human error is inevitable.
 You might have highly skilled and intelligent staff, but these are simple and common mistakes that are easy to make.

-Because of these issues, the approval process is pro-longed and requests can pile up.
+Because of these issues, the approval process is pro-longed and leave requests can pile up.
 As a result, the task becomes difficult and confusing.
-On the other hand, managing leave and absences can be a breeze with an efficient leave management system.
+On the other hand, managing leave and absences can be a breeze with an efficient online leave management system.

 A manager needs to be in a position to react fast to prevent bottlenecks and delays in approvals.